-This resource represents a cache structure containing (identifier(instance URI, class URI) -> list of semantic metadata features in the (identifier(feature value, feature name)) form).
-It is used by the Linked Data Gazetteer Processing resource to assign additional features to the generated Lookup annotations.
-The Metadata Language Resource and the TRIE Cache Language Resource are very tightly coupled as they should use common structures to identify the entity instances represented by the Lookup annotations.
+- Using the Resource: This resource represents a cache structure containing (identifier(instance URI, class URI) -> list of semantic metadata features in the (identifier(feature value, feature name)) form).
+It is used by the Linked Data Gazetteer Processing Resource to assign additional features to the generated Lookup annotations.
+The Metadata Language Resource and the TRIE Cache Language Resource are very tightly coupled as they need to use common structures to identify the entity instances represented by the Lookup annotations.

-This Language Resource has several initialization parameters, two of which are mandatory.
-Parameters include location of the SPARQL endpoint for cache loading, paths to the shared structures with the TRIE Cache Language Resource and path to a file containing queries used to load the cache.
+- Initialization: This Language Resource has several initialization parameters, two of which are mandatory.
+The parameters include location of the SPARQL endpoint for cache loading, paths to the shared structures with the TRIE Cache Language Resource, and path to a file containing queries used to load the cache.

-a) connectionString - SPARQL endpoint for the remote repository where semantic data is stored
+- connectionString - SPARQL endpoint for the remote repository where semantic data is stored;

-b) indexFilePath - path to the filesystem location where cache will be serialized
+- indexFilePath - path to the filesystem location where cache will be serialized;

-c) pathToEntityPoolFolder - the location of the Entity Pool structure, shared with the TRIE Cache Language Resource.
-The value for this parameter should be exactly the same with the value of the 'path2dic' parameter of the TRIE Cache
+- pathToEntityPoolFolder - the location of the Entity Pool structure, shared with the TRIE Cache Language Resource.
+The value of this parameter must be exactly the same as the value of the 'path2dic' parameter of the TRIE Cache.

-d) queryFilePath - path to the file with queries to load the resource data
+- queryFilePath - the path to the file with queries to load the resource data.

 Linked Data Gazetteer Processing Resource